While you might think of your home as an impenetrable fortress, Mother Nature can quickly prove otherwise.

 If you are able to survive in place in a lightly populated community or in a more rural location in a home that is equipped with a wood-burning stove, it will not be as difficult to cope with a seriously damaged or destroyed power grid compared to those who lack this capability.
 Living in a section of the country that has moderate to mild winters will also enable you to fair better than those who live in harsher climates if you ever lose the ability to heat your homes or places of business using electricity, natural gas or propane.

 During a large-scale crisis, FEMA and other emergency management agencies may also have to implement the concept of triage in order to provide substantial assistance to the locations that offer the best chance of jump-starting the recovery process.
-This form of triage is a double-edged sword that can provide for certain communities while intentionally deciding not to “waste” limited assets or resources on other locations for various reasons.
+This form of triage is a double-edged sword.
+It can provide for certain communities while intentionally deciding not to “waste” limited assets or resources on other locations for various reasons.

 Emergency Bug Out

 Out-of-control urban and wilderness fires, earthquake damage as well as volcanic eruptions can block or limit escape routes, limit visibility, impair breathing and ground aircraft.
 During other catastrophic events, different forms of travel, including air travel, could be curtailed or shut down.
 Other large-scale emergencies can also limit the number of safe zones.
 A pandemic, for example, could restrict travel and close borders.
-A terrorist attack or even a world war could force you to remain stranded in a strange city or in a foreign country.
+A terrorist attack or even world war could force you to remain stranded in a strange city or foreign country.
 Remember, if this happened before it can happen again.

 While this article is not intended to give you legal advice, from a layman’s perspective, the concept of “exigent circumstances” is likely to be the one legitimate defense that you may have for trespassing, occupying or taking possession of any property, supplies or equipment that is used to protect and save human life during a crisis.
 However, just because you believe that exigent circumstances justifies your decision to seek refuge in abandoned or damaged buildings, or take possession of lifesaving supplies during a crisis, it does not mean that others, including government officials, will agree with your actions.
 Even during an apocalyptic-style event, other survivors can challenge your decision to use exigent circumstances as a valid reason for the actions that you take.
 My advice is to proceed with caution.